-Your computer is a CEFIA resource and is subject to the same rules as other CEFIA resources.
-Use of your computer for personal business is prohibited.
-Personal use includes anything not related to your job at CEFIA.
-CEFIA reserves the right to access, review, read, monitor, edit, delete, and print, any files, data, electronic mail, or other information or material which is created, communicated, accessed, or stored by any user on any of CEFIA's electronic information resources.
+Everyone connected with the organization should remember that electronic media and services provided by the company are company property and their purpose is to facilitate and support company business.
+Data stored and/or accessed on company equipment, regardless of origin, purpose, or design should also be considered to be within, at CEFIA.
+CEFIA least, company purview, oversight and audit rights.
+The company reserves the right to access, review, read, monitor, edit, delete, and print, any files, data, electronic mail, or other information or material which is created, communicated, accessed, or stored by any user on any of CEFIA's electronic information resources. of any sort, stored or located on company provided equipment.